 How to collect informative human correction data?
-Ross et al. (2011) shows that DAgger is most effective when the correction data is within the original policy's induced state-action distribution.
-In practice, the common approach is either (1) collecting offline demonstrations that cover the policy's typical failure scenarios Chi et al. (2023), or (2) human taking over robot control during policy deployment Spencer et al. (2020); Mandlekar et al. (2020).
+DAgger is most effective when the correction data is within the original policy's induced state-action distribution [36].
+In practice, the common approach is either (1) collecting offline demonstrations that cover the policy's typical failure scenarios [8], or (2) human taking over robot control during policy deployment [37, 32].
 However, in both cases, the human demonstrator has no access to the original policy's behavior and may deviate excessively from it.
 Human taking over additionally introduces force discontinuity when they do not instantly reproduce the exact same robot force.
 This is partially due to the lack of effective correction interfaces that support precise and instantaneous intervention.

 How to effectively update the policy with new data?
-Prior methods for improving a pretrained policy with additional data include (1) retraining the policy from scratch with the aggregated dataset Kelly et al. (2019), which can be computationally expensive; (2) finetuning the policy with only the additional data Wu et al. (2025); He et al. (2025); Chen et al. (2025), which is sensitive to the quality of the new data Yuan et al. (2024), and (3) training a residual policy separately on top of the pretrained policy, which is typically done with Reinforcement Learning Ankile et al. (2024); Yuan et al. (2024) or Imitation Learning Bharadhwaj et al. (2024), both require a large number of samples.
+Prior methods for improving a pretrained policy with additional data include (1) retraining the policy from scratch with the aggregated dataset [23], which can be computationally expensive; (2) finetuning the policy with only the additional data [41, 17, 7], which is sensitive to the quality of the new data [51], and (3) training a residual policy separately on top of the pretrained policy, which is typically done with Reinforcement Learning [2, 51] or Imitation Learning [5], both require a large number of samples.